Southern Pelion. Hiking and cruising in one. Trikeri of the mountain and the sea (book)

 In the extremity of Magnesia, until very recently Trikeri was only accessible by sea.
 A real island on the mountain.

 And not by accident.
 Trikeri was indeed an island that once climbed the mountain.
 The original settlement was on the island of Palia (old) Trikeri.
 But the pirate raids forced the inhabitants to climb the mountain towards the end of the 16th century.

 Trikeri today.
-Past glories
+Past glory

 Witnesses of bygone glory of Trikeri are its mansions.
 Most of them dilapidated, they are patiently waiting for their revival.

 I left the group and wandered in the village for photos, not meeting anyone.
 Until I saw some old women sitting in front of their homes.
 I asked which way was the church of the Holy Trinity and they showed me.
-But since they saw me going elsewhere, they cried that I was going wrong.
+But since they saw me going elsewhere, they cried that I was going the wrong way.
 I replied that on my way I wanted to photograph the old houses.
 And then one says to the others: